 [ITU-T H.248.76] allows to generate multiple, combined policy rules with regards to packet filtering, called “filter groups”.

-NOTE – Its an example of SPI and MPI (same as clause 6.2.3).
+NOTE – It’s an example of SPI and MPI (same as clause 6.2.3).

 6.2.11 ITU-T H.248.78 on policy rules for NAT-T support

-The MG is inspecting address information at protocol layers L4+, L4 and L3 in incoming IP packets (rule condition) and possibly modifying the L4+ address information (rule action), in case of the MG autonomous bearer-level ALG mode (clause 6.2/[ITU-T H.248.79]).
+In case of the MG autonomous bearer-level ALG mode (clause 6.2/[ITU-T H.248.78]) the MG inspects address information at protocol layers L4+, L4 and L3 in incoming IP packets (rule condition) and possibly modifies the L4+ address information (rule action).

-NOTE – Its an example of MPI / DPI, dependent on the protocol layer and encoding of address information.
+NOTE – It’s an example of MPI / DPI, dependent on the protocol layer and encoding of address information.

 6.2.12 ITU-T H.248.84 on policy rules for NAT-T support

-The MG is inspecting TCP header protocol control information in incoming IP packets (rule condition) and possibly forwarding TCP packets inclusive modified TCP header protocol control information (rule action) ([ITU-T H.248.84]).
+The MG inspects TCP header protocol control information in incoming IP packets (rule condition) and possibly forwards TCP packets including the modified TCP header protocol control information (rule action) ([ITU-T H.248.84]).

-NOTE – Its an example of SPI due to L4/L3 related rule conditions.
+NOTE – It’s an example of SPI due to L4/L3 related rule conditions.

 6.3 Control and management of DPI policy rules

 The notion of “policy control” refers to the network control plane, i.e., the signalling of (DPI) policy rules by the MGC to the MG via H.248.
-H.248 as gateway control protocol may be then considered as policy control protocol.
+H.248 as a gateway control protocol may be then considered as policy control protocol.
 The notion of “policy management” refers to the network management plane, i.e., the provisioning of (DPI) policy rules by the network/element management system in the MG via configuration management (policy management) protocol(s).
 See also clause 7.2.1/[ITU-T Y.2770].

-This Recommendation focuses on DPI policy control, however, the provisioning option of some package elements (e.g. via package usage detail specifications by H.248 profiles) covers as well some DPI policy management capabilities (see also Figure II.2).
+This Recommendation focuses on DPI policy control, however, the provisioning option of some package elements (e.g. via package usage detail specifications by H.248 profiles) covers some DPI policy management capabilities (see also Figure II.2).

 The possible MGC involvement in DPI policy control is further outlined in Appendix I.